apigee/apijam/Module-1/Labs/Lab 1/README.md

     * Best practices for API proxy design and development - [http://docs.apigee.com/api-services/content/best-practices-api-proxy-design-and-development](http://docs.apigee.com/api-services/content/best-practices-api-proxy-design-and-development)

-* Watch this 4minute video on "Anatomy of an API proxy" - [https://youtu.be/O5DJuCXXIRg](https://youtu.be/O5DJuCXXIRg)
+* Watch this "4 Minute Video 4 Developers" (4MV4D) on "Anatomy of an API Proxy" - [https://youtu.be/O5DJuCXXIRg](https://youtu.be/O5DJuCXXIRg)

 # Rate this lab

 How did you like this lab?
 Rate [here](https://goo.gl/forms/G8LAPkDWVNncR9iw2).

 Now go to [Lab-2](../Lab%202)